DataDog/documentation/content/en/developers/metrics/types.md

 **Note**: A `COUNT` is different from the `RATE` metric type, which represents this count of events normalized _per second_ given the defined time interval.

+For instance, let's say you have one web server with an Agent running on the same host.
+This web servers receives over a [flush interval][5] one, then three, then five, then 7 requests or `[1;3;5;7]` requests.

+If you were monitoring this data with a COUNT metric, you would be able to represent the overall number of request received over a flush interval.
+All values submitted to the Agent are "counted" over the flush interval.
+This means that the value sent to Datadog is the sum of all values received during the flush interval: `16 requests`

 {{% /tab %}}
 {{% tab "RATE" %}}

-**The `RATE` metric submission type represents the total number of events occurences per second.** A `RATE` is used to track how often something is happening—like the frequency of connections made to a database, or the flow of requests made to an endpoint.
+**The `RATE` metric submission type represents the total number of events occurrences per second.** A `RATE` is used to track how often something is happening—like the frequency of connections made to a database, or the flow of requests made to an endpoint.

 **Note**: A `RATE` is different from the `COUNT` metric submission type, which represents the number of events in the flush interval.

+For instance, let's say you have one web server with an Agent running on the same host.
+This web servers receives over a [flush interval][5] one, then three, then five, then 7 requests or `[1;3;5;7]` requests.

+If you were monitoring this data with a RATE metric, you would be able to represent the rate of request received per second.
+All values submitted to the Agent are "counted" over the flush interval then the sum of all of those value is divided by the length of the flush interval (10s by default).
+This means that the value sent to Datadog is the rate of all values received during the flush interval: `1.6 requests/second`

 {{% /tab %}}
 {{% tab "GAUGE" %}}

-**The `GAUGE` metric submission type represents a snapshot of one time interval.**  This representative snapshot value is the last value submitted to the Agent during the time interval. `GAUGE` metrics are ideal for taking a measure of something reporting continuously.
+**The `GAUGE` metric submission type represents a snapshot of an event in one time interval.**  This representative snapshot value is the last value submitted to the Agent during the time interval. `GAUGE` metrics are ideal for taking a measure of something reporting continuously.

+For instance, let's say you have one web server with an Agent running on the same host.
+This web servers receives over a [flush interval][5] one, then three, then five, then 7 requests or `[1;3;5;7]` requests.

+If you were monitoring this data with a GAUGE metric, you would be able to represent the number of requests received at a moment in time.
+Only the latest value submitted to the Agent over the flush interval is kept and sent to Datadog: `7 requests`

 {{% /tab %}}
 {{< /tabs >}}